High Five Poker

-First things first: High Five Poker incorporates elements of Three Card Poker and Pai Gow Poker, so if you’re unfamiliar with those base games, we recommend heading to our main game pages to study up before taking on this hybrid.
+First things first: High Five Poker incorporates elements of Three Card Poker and Pai Gow Poker, so if you’re unfamiliar with those base games, we recommend heading to our games page to study up before taking on this hybrid.

 As a derivative of Pai Gow Poker, you’ll notice that High Five Poker also includes a single joker card, which is added to the standard 52 card deck of playing cards.

-This joker card serves as a semi-wild card, meaning players can use it to substitute for other cards in order to improve their hand.
-In this game, however, as is the case in Pai Gow Poker, the joker card can only be used to complete a straight, a flush, a straight flush, or a royal flush.
-In all other cases, the joker card will be played as an ace.
+This joker card serves as a semi-wild card, meaning players can use it to substitute for other cards to improve their hands.
+In this game, however, as in Pai Gow Poker, the joker card can only be used to complete a straight, a flush, a straight flush, or a royal flush.
+In all other cases, the joker card plays as an ace.

 Poker Hand Rankings

-If you’re unfamiliar with the classic poker hand hierarchy, take a look below to see how hands are ranked in High Five Poker:
+If you’re unfamiliar with the classic poker hand hierarchy, take a look below to see the hands ranks in High Five Poker: